RXHX/Waste-Food-Management/readme.md

 # FoodManagement System #

+  ## Add the Database path, Where to see the Database structure in Android ##
 ## Request : Only to do push command, don't do pull command follow the below commands only ##
 ## Steps you can follow if you want to do git task  ##
    <ul>